Understandable and reusable code

 • If not using names then order determines naming

-• First value is length, second value is width, third value is height
+• First value is radius, second value is height

 • If order is hard to remember use names